 What I Should Know

 All investments involve risk, including loss of principal and there is no guarantee that investment objectives will be met.
 Investments may be made in small- and mid-cap companies, which involve a higher degree of risk and volatility than investments in large-cap companies.
 The managers invest the portfolios primarily in ADRs, but may also make limited investments in U.S.-traded stocks of non-U.S. and U.S. companies engaged in significant non-U.S. business.
 These limited investments may include U.S.-traded stocks that result from the conversion of ADRs, as well as other U.S.-traded stocks.
 The portfolios' investments in non-U.S. companies may include companies in developed and emerging markets which involve risks in addition to those ordinarily associated with investing in U.S.-traded stocks, including the potentially negative effects of currency fluctuation, political and economic developments, foreign taxation and differences in audition and other financial standards.
 These risks are magnified in emerging markets.
 Fixed income securities are subject to interest rate and credit risk, which is a possibility that the issuer of a security will be unable to make interest payments and repay the principal on its debt.
 As interest rates rise, the price of fixed income securities falls.
 Fixed income securities are subject to illiquidity risk, which is the risk that securities may be difficult to sell at certain prices when no market participants are willing to purchase the securities at such prices.
 U.S. Treasuries are direct debt obligations issued and backed by the "full faith and credit" of the U.S. government.
 The U.S. government guarantees the principal and interest payments on U.S. Treasuries when the securities are held to maturity.
 Unlike U.S. Treasury securities, debt securities issued by the federal agencies and instrumentalities and related investments may or may not be backed by the full faith and credit of the U.S. government.
 Even when the U.S. government guarantees principal and interest payments on securities, this guarantee does not apply to losses resulting from declines in the market value of these securities.
-Tapering of the Federal Reserve Board's quantitative easing program and a general rise in interest rates may lead to increased portfolio volatility.
+A general rise in interest rates may lead to increased portfolio volatility.